 Tragic incidents don’t happen in a vacuum – there are hundreds of years of history and policies that have shaped our communities today.
 The Study Circle guide: Facing Racism in a Diverse Nation can help form a conversation about a sensitive yet critical topic.
 The best thing about having the conversations using this structure is that it leads the groups to action.
 Ideas come out of the circles that can be prioritized and acted upon to improve the whole community.

-For more information about the Study Circles process or Facing Racism in a Diverse Nation, contact a Community Development Field Specialist in your area.
+For more information about the Study Circles process or Facing Racism in a Diverse Nation, contact a Community Vitality Field Specialist in your area.